The Noah's Ark toy and its seven animals are sturdy enough to survive the not-quite-biblical scale punishments of any youngster.

 Assembling the ark is simply a matter of gluing the wooden parts together in the proper sequence and securing the joints with brads.
 Starting with the cabin, cement the side walls to the edges of the fore and aft walls, and tap the shorter nails in place, sinking them with the nail set.
 Then sand the upper edges of the side walls so the roof leaves will fit flush to the peaks, and glue the shorter roof side to one half of the house, making sure its upper edge is even with the ridge points.
 The longer roof section should be fastened last so it overlaps its mate's exposed edge.
 Short brads can be used to lock the roof in place.

-If you wish, you can glue the cabin to the boat deck . . . but before you do, you'll want to paint it in the colors of your choice.
+You can glue the cabin to the boat deck if you wish, but paint it in the colors of your choice before you do.
 We've included some wall designs on our model that you may or may not want to add to yours; if they strike your fancy, use our photo's cow and monkey illustrations as guides.

 The animals should be sanded, then painted according to the color scheme presented in our animal grid diagram.
 The facial features and line details can be transferred to the wood by placing carbon paper behind the paper templates; should you want to go to the trouble of decorating both sides of each beast, simply fold the carbon sheet so the non-inked sides are together, then do your tracing.
 The reverse image will automatically appear on the back of the template, and that can be conveyed to the opposite side of the wooden shape, using the same technique as before.

 Once completed, the ark offers a warmth equal to that of any crafted wooden toy.
 Moreover, it boasts a bit of history.
 So even if you're not expecting a flood, you might want to follow Noah's example in time for this holiday season!